pranavpandey/dynamic-utils/README.md

 ### DynamicWindowUtils

-Helper class to perform Window operations and to detect system configurations at runtime.
+Helper class to perform `window` operations and to detect system configurations at runtime.

 - `Point getAppUsableScreenSize(context)` - Get the app usable screen size.